Placenote/PlacenoteSDK-iOS/README.md

 # Placenote SDK iOS Sample app.
 The Placenote Software development kit (SDK) allows developers to create mobile applications that are location aware indoors, in and around complex buildings and with respect to instruments and machinery without the need for GPS, markers or beacons.
 The SDK is compatible with all ARKit enabled phones and can be used to create persistent augmented reality experiences on iOS!
 The Placenote SDK iOS Sample app provided here is to serve as an example on how to integrate the SDK into a native iOS app.
 This app is written primarily in Swift.
+Questions?
+Comments?
+Issues?
+Come see us on [Slack](https://join.slack.com/t/placenotedevs/shared_invite/enQtMjk5ODk2MzM0NDMzLTIzMjQwZTAxMzYxYWMyMjY1NzZmYTA2YjY0OGU5NzAzNjUxN2M1ZTQ1ZWZiYzI4ZDg4NGU1ZjQ0ZTA4NDY0OWI)

 ## Getting Started
 * Clone this repository
 * Critical library files are stored using lfs, which is the large file storage mechanism for git.
-  * To Install these files install lfs either using HomeBrew: `brew install git-lfs` or MacPorts: `port install git-lfs`
+  * To Install these files, install lfs either using HomeBrew:

-  * After you have cloned this repository, additionally run `git lfs install` and then `git lfs pull`
+     ```Shell Session
+     brew install git-lfs
+     ```

+      or MacPorts:
+      ```Shell Session
+      port install git-lfs
+      ```

+  * And then, to get the library files, run:
+     ```Shell Session
+     git lfs install
+     git lfs pull
+     ```
   * More details can be found on the [git lfs website](https://git-lfs.github.com/)
 * Get an API key from: https://developer.placenote.com/
 * Place API key in the bridging header: PlacenoteSDK-Bridging-Header.h